CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 <img width="100%" alt="Method A — reading graduations on the tube at the sediment surface, then measuring the recovered core" src="method_a_graduations.svg">

-**Method A** — graduation read at the sediment surface, then the recovered core measured.

 </td>
 <td width="50%">

 <img width="100%" alt="Method B — measuring inside and outside distances from the top of the tube" src="https://github.com/user-attachments/assets/b9c176ca-1a37-45ea-a7ec-e4d122b07c08">

-**Method B** — inside vs. outside distance from the tube top.

 </td>
 </tr>